Big Ten football season set to begin on Labor Day weekend

 Under the revised schedule, teams will play conference opponents they originally were set to meet and will have one additional cross-division game.

 The regular season starts the weekend of Sept.
 5 and runs through Nov.
-21. Nov.
-28 is a uniform open date.
-The 10 games would be played over at least 12 weeks, with each team having two open dates, for a total of three.
-If necessary, makeup games can be played during bye weeks.
+21. There is a built-in cushion allowing for makeup games to be played, if necessary.
+The 10 games would be played over at least 12 weeks, with each team having two open dates.
+Nov.
+28 also is available for makeup games.

 If the coronavirus situation dictates, the season could start Sept.
 12, 19 or 26.